wbcmedia/wbcmedia.github.io/draft.md

 - Hildegaard sighs and rolls her eyes at the arrival of Norman

 **_Hildegaard_** : Zis is Norman.
 Norman is a sorcerer.
 A harnesser of dark forces.
-A consort of the devil.
-He conjures light from thin air.
+A consort of ze devil.
+He conjures light from novhere.
 (IN A SEVERE TONE) In my day, ve would have burned him for vitchcraft.

 - Lord Naff suddenly recognises him

 **_Lord Naff_** : Oh, you're the electrician.
-Good lord, I haven't seen you since you were rewiring the Hall.
+Good lord, I haven't seen you for years.
 How are you?

 **_Norman_** : I'm dead mate!